jhaip/programmable-space/README.md

 ## Software

-The pieces of code with a 1-1 mapping to physical objects run on computers as normal Operating System processes.
+Behind the scenes, the pieces of code with a 1-1 mapping to physical objects run on computers as normal Operating System processes.
+Users do not use a normal computer GUI directly, and so many low-level actions such as running programs, editing programs, printing, graphical displays, sound, etc. are remade in the physical context of the room.
+There is a core group of "boot programs" that are still programs that live physically in the room, but form the "Operating System" layer that support all the other programs in the room.

 Each process connects to a broker that manages communication with the system.
 The broker manages the "fact table" and communication between processes.
 The processes themselves handle the sensing of physical objects and all other functionality of the system.